 Website Authority: Website authority is made up of a mixture of domain age, URL relevance, and inbound links.
 These factors all come together to give a picture of how trustworthy your website is.

 Content: Content is King.
 This is the most important part of SEO and you’ll never be found without any content!
-Make sure you’re writing quality content that is on-topic, unique and tailored to both the user and search.
+Make sure you’re writing quality content that is on-topic, unique, and tailored to both the user and search.

-Core Web Vitals: Upgraded into a ranking-signal in 2021, core web vitals take into account how quickly a page loads and is rendered.
+Core Web Vitals: Upgraded into a ranking signal in 2021, core web vitals take into account how quickly a page loads and is rendered.
 At present this is a minor ranking factor but as time goes on you can be sure that it will have more and more relevance.

 If you’re attempting to get ranking with a brand-new website then you’re in for a wait.
 Depending on the competition for your chosen keywords it can take up to 6 months for your website to start ranking anywhere near the top.

-If you have an existing website then it’s a whole other story – tweaks to content and on-page SEO will take hold quicker and you could be moving up the rankings within a matter of weeks.
+If you have an existing website then it’s a whole other story – tweaks to content and on-page SEO will take hold quickly and you could be moving up the rankings within a matter of weeks.